 I offer long and short-term psychotherapy, depending on what you need.
 Some people stay in therapy for one to two years, sometimes for longer, and some people come more than once a week.

-I also offer brief, more focused counselling sessions for people who feel they may require some therapy, but do not want a full-scale analytical approach.
+I can also offer brief, more focused counselling sessions for people who feel they may require some therapy, but do not want a full-scale analytical approach.

 Iona Brown Analytical Psychotherapy MA (Oxon), BA (Eng Lang & Lit), BSc (Psychol), Prof Cert Mgt (Open), Cert Couns (Salford), Adv Dip Couns (Wigan), Cert Systemic Family Therapy (Parkview), Cert Group Analysis (Turvey), Cert Action Methods (West Mids Psychodrama Group), MBACP (Reg).
 Member of West Midlands Institute of Psychotherapy.
 Copyright 2018.